Can Cat Litter Cause Diarrhea in Your Kitty?

 PrettyLitter has the added benefit of indicating other potential health problems in your kitty.
 The acidity, alkalinity, or presence of blood in Fluffy's urine causes PrettyLitter to change color.
 You'll be able to get him the healthcare he needs as soon as possible.

 Contaminated cat litter can cause diarrhea in your kitty.
 So can the litter itself.
 Luckily, there are ways to keep Fluffy healthy and diarrhea-free.
-Always keep his litter box clean, and consider switching to PrettyLitter – a safer, silica gel litter.
+Always keep his litter box clean, use the best cat litter such as crystal or pellet pine cat litter and consider switching to PrettyLitter – a safer, silica gel litter.
 It can make the difference between a sick kitty and a happy, healthy one.